Nizari–Seljuk conflicts: Further Ismaili expansion and schism during the Seljuk civil war of 1092–1105

 The sudden deaths of Nizam al-Mulk and Malikshah reshaped the political landscape of the Seljuk realm.
 A decade-long civil war began involving the Seljuk claimants and the semi-independent Seljuk emirs who constantly shifted their allegiances.
-Barkiyaruq had been proclaimed as the ruler, supported by the relatives of Nizam al-Mulk and the new Abbasid caliph al-Mustazhir.
+Berkyaruq had been proclaimed as the ruler, supported by the relatives of Nizam al-Mulk and the new Abbasid caliph al-Mustazhir.
 His rivals included his half-brother Muhammad Tapar and Tutush, the governor of Syria.
 The latter was killed in 1095 in battle.
 Fighting with Muhammad Tapar, who was backed by Sanjar, was indecisive, however.

 Exploiting this political ferment and the power vacuum that developed, the Ismailis consolidated and expanded their positions into many places such as Fars, Arrajan, Kirman, and Iraq, often with temporary help from Seljuk emirs.
 Filling the power vacuum following diminished authority of a Seljuk sultan in an area became the regular pattern of Nizari territorial expansion during these conflicts.
-Hassan-i Sabbah made Alamut as impregnable as possible.
+Hassan made Alamut as impregnable as possible.
 Assisted by local allies, new fortresses were seized in Rudbar.
-In 1093, the Ismailis took the Anjirud village and repelled an invading force there.
-In the same year, a 10,000-strong army consisting mostly of Sunnis of Rayy and commanded by the Hanafi scholar Za'farani was defeated in Taliqan.
-Soon another raid by the Seljuk emir Anushtagin was also repelled.
-As a result of these victories, the local chiefs of Daylam gradually shifted their allegiance to the nascent Alamut state.
+In 1093, the Ismailis took the village of Anjirud and repulsed an invading force there.
+In the same year, a 10,000-strong army consisting mostly of Sunnis from Rayy and commanded by the Hanafi scholar Za'farani was defeated in Taliqan.
+Soon another raid by the Seljuk emir Anushtagin was also repulsed.
+As a result of these Nizari victories, the local chiefs of Daylam gradually shifted their allegiance to the nascent Alamut state.
 Among these was a certain Rasamuj who held the strategic Lamasar castle near Alamut.
 He later tried to defect to Anushtagin, but in November 1096 (or 1102, per Juwayni) an Ismaili force under Kiya Buzurg-Ummid, Kiya Abu Ja'far, Kiya Abu Ali, and Kiya Garshasb attacked the castle and captured it.
 Hassan appointed Buzurg-Ummid as Lamasar's commandant, who expanded it into the largest Ismaili fortress.